-MPH Advisory Committee: The MPH Advisory Committee is an external body comprised of representatives from community health agencies, members of the Atlanta University Center schools, public health agencies, alumni, and student representatives.
+MPH Advisory Committee: The MPH Advisory Committee is an external body comprised of representatives from community health agencies, public health agencies, alumni, and student representatives.
 The MPH Advisory Committee currently has three primary roles:

-- 1. Provide expert advice and guidance in all aspects of the MPH program, including recruitment, mentoring, curriculum and development. - Facilitate and promote involvement and collaboration with key partners in the community, government health agencies at the federal, state and local levels, private health partners and foundations, and representative from the broader corporate community.
+- 1. Provide expert advice and guidance in all aspects of the MPH program, including recruitment, mentoring, curriculum and development. - 2.
+Facilitate and promote involvement and collaboration with key partners in the community, government health agencies at the federal, state and local levels, private health partners and foundations, and representatives from the broader corporate community.